hiteda/UdpHolePunchServer/README.md

 Run "make" to build the server

-A simple test script is in the python directory.
-Run "python socketTest.py --host {SERVER_IP} {SERVER_PORT}" to send a datagram to the server.
-To simulate two clients, you will need to modify the second field in the message (very rudimentary test script).
+The "test" directory contains some basic test scripts.
+Run testBasic to simulate two clients connecting to the server with no edge cases or error cases.
+You may need to make testBasic executable by running "sudo chmod +x testBasic".
+As of May 3, 2018, testBasic can only be run from the "test" directory.